imalitavakoli/learn-frontend-env-setup/README.md

 - **[DocBlocker](https://marketplace.visualstudio.com/items?itemName=flydreame.docblocker)**: This extension is developed by *FlyDreame* and adds simple comments to any place.

+- **[Spell Right](https://marketplace.visualstudio.com/items?itemName=ban.spellright)**: This extension is developed by *Bartosz Antosik* and it is a multilingual, offline and lightweight spellchecker.

 - **[Atom One Light Theme](https://marketplace.visualstudio.com/items?itemName=akamud.vscode-theme-onelight)**: This extension is developed by *Mahmoud Ali* and enables the One Light Theme based on Atom.
 (I personally love this theme because I think it's clean and beautiful)

 - **[Atom One Dark Theme](https://marketplace.visualstudio.com/items?itemName=akamud.vscode-theme-onedark)**: This extension is developed by *Mahmoud Ali* and enables the One Dark Theme based on Atom.
 (I personally love this theme because I think it's clean and beautiful)